MofMiq/Get_Next_Line/README.md

 # Get_Next_Line
+> This repository contains a "Get_Next_Line" project that is part of the École 42 curriculum.

 This project is about reading a file descriptor and return it line by line

 You will understand how files are opened, read and closed in an OS,